Frequently Asked Questions

 We launched BeachLive in 2011 with 21 beaches, with live information feeds from 16 of these beaches.

-Last year (2012) we used the same criteria to expand the site to include live feeds from 35 beaches, bringing the total number of beaches featured to 41.
+In 2012 we used the same criteria to expand the site to include live feeds from 35 beaches, bringing the total number of beaches featured to 41.
+We now have 47 live feeds and 96 beaches featured.

 What are the significance triggers?